wezm/wezm.net/v2/content/posts/2022/garage-door-monitor/index.md

 All the code, hardware designs, and Buildroot configuration/overlay is available in [the git repository][repo] if you're interested.

+[See part two](@posts/2022/garage-door-monitor-update/index.md) for a couple of new features I added a few months later.

 [app]: https://github.com/wezm/garage-door-monitor/tree/main/app
 [Awesome]: https://github.com/awesomeWM/awesome